Zoubi/blog/_drafts/Build-a-UE4-multi-platforms-game-on-jenkins.md

 }
 {% endhighlight %}

 That's a pretty big file, result of many weeks of iteration.
+It could be more consistent when using environment variables or function arguments, but at least it gets the job done for us :)

 I hope you will find it useful.
 You can find that file here.